IMPACT LAB

 Tailoring treatment protocols for delivering IPT to college students with specific experiences and identities (e.g., LGBTQIA+ students, students of color, student athletes), in collaboration with Loyola partners in the Center for Diversity and Inclusion, The Wellness Center, and Athletics.

-A collaboration with IPT/IPC scholars, clinicians, and community partners at the Youth Equity Center and the Uptown Hub in Washington Heights, New York City, to tailor IPC, including tools from IPT-CS, to:
+In addition to this work at Loyola, Dr. Conley is collaborating with IPT/IPC scholars, clinicians, and community partners in Harlem and Washington Heights, New York City, to tailor IPC, including tools from IPT-CS, to:

 -